How many solar panels do I need?

 In the UK, this size of system will produce 8,500kWh per year on average, which is roughly double as much as the typical large home requires on these shores.

-Getting an oversized system can come with a steep upfront cost, but if you can afford it, the payback period is usually lower – especially as you can export all your excess electricity to the grid for serious revenues if you use a smart export tariff like Intelligent Octopus Flux.
+Getting an oversized system can come with a steep upfront cost, but if you can afford it, the payback period is usually lower – especially as you can export all your excess electricity to the grid and get paid for it via a solar export tariff.

 Do solar panels work in winter?